Cross-View Graph Consistency Learning for Invariant Graph Representations: Experiments

 \section{Experiments}

 In this section, we conduct extensive experiments to evaluate the link prediction performance of the proposed CGCL method.
-The source code for CGCL is implemented upon a PyTorch framework \footnote{https://www.pytorch.org} and a PyTorch Geometric (PyG) library \footnote{https://www.pyg.org}.
+The source code for CGCL is implemented upon a PyTorch framework and a PyTorch Geometric (PyG) library.
 All experiments are performed on a Linux workstation with a GeForce RTX 4090 GPU (24-GB caches), an Intel (R) Xeon (R) Platinum 8336C CPU and 128.0 GB of RAM.
-The source code of CGCL is available online \footnote{https://github.com/chenjie20/CGCL}.